WhatsApp for Business API UK (Meta Cloud API) for Scalable Customer Messaging & Automation

 What is the WhatsApp for Business API?

-The WhatsApp for Business API is a product by Meta that allows businesses to send and receive messages programmatically, scale customer communication, and integrate WhatsApp with other communication channels and CRM systems.
-Unlike the standard WhatsApp Business App (which is intended primarily for small businesses or single handset usage), the API is built for higher volume, automation, and deeper integration.
+The WhatsApp for Business API is a solution developed by Meta that allows businesses to send and receive messages programmatically, scale customer communication, and integrate WhatsApp into customer service platforms and CRM systems.

 • Inbound & outbound messaging: You can receive messages from customers and respond, or initiate messages using pre approved templates (for non session / marketing / utility, etc.).